sarahsr6/DH110/Assignments/assign_7/README.md

 I think going foreward I can also maybe include a "delete group" button, so not only can you add a group, you can delete them as well.
 I also would like to fix the speaker and mike mute button so it is a little more clear what stage you are in.
 That was one thing that was a little unclear, so I want to standardize that a bit more to make it more obvious.
 I also want to conduct more user testing with this interactive high fidelity app in order to get other people's feedback as well.
 I think suggections would help with the next iterations of design.

+### Usability Testing
+Video of participant usability testing: [Click Here](https://youtu.be/l8FxQDEoziE)

+I was also able to have a participant part take in my testing for the app's semi final variations.
+I asked the participant to do the three tasks I talked about above, while starting from the sign in screen.
+The goal here was to have tasks that were harder to figure out because I wasn't helping with steps for each page.

+I was surprised to see how fast the participant was able to go through each screen to complete each task, especially since each task had multiple steps.
+There were some parts where she hesitated though, which I would like to improve upon with future iterations.
+For one, I could see a hesitation when I told her to share disney+.
+I think I need to add some explenation on the homescreen that you need to start a call with friends before sharing movies.
+Maybe under the app logo I can add "call your friends and share movies" as a little slogan or something.

+Other than that, I think I can also expand on my high fidelity prototype if I had more time, and make more buttons interactive.
+The next thing I would do is make the contacts screen more interactive so you can actually add a contact.
+But overall, this is all just a means for testing and I think what I did so far was devinatly intuative to the user.
+They also were able to complete each task in a timly manner and had no issues overall.
+This tells me that my app is on track in terms of usability and simplicity, and I hope to continue with this design going foreward.